If you – or a loved one – are dealing with an eating disorder, then I’m sure you’re aware of its devastating effects.

 In fact, spontaneous recovery (i.e., recovery without treatment) is even possible.

 Let me show you what spontaneous recovery rates look like across each of the main eating disorders after 5 or so years.
 These figures are based on large, well-conducted naturalistic research studies 1Fairburn, C. G., Cooper, Z., Doll, H. A., Norman, P., & O’Connor, M. (2000).
 The natural course of bulimia nervosa and binge eating disorder in young women.
 Archives of general psychiatry, 57(7), 659-665.

 - For bulimia nervosa, after 5 years 41% are expected to recover naturally

 - For binge-eating disorder, after 5 years 35% are expected to recovery naturally

 - For anorexia nervosa, nearly 45% are expected to recovery naturally.

-While these numbers aren’t perfect, it shows that recovery is certainly possible and that its important not to give up on the quest for recovery.
+While these numbers aren’t perfect, it does show that recovery is certainly possible and that it is important not to give up on the quest for recovery.